What Can I Do with a Specialization in Jungian Studies?

 • Adopt a worldview, and locate oneself and one’s work in geo-historical and cultural contexts.

 Students in Saybrook's psychology programs come from many career paths and are pursuing higher education to advance in their chosen fields.
 The career options open to individuals completing a graduate psychology degree represent a broad range of occupations and organizations.
 Our graduates work in a variety of settings, including private practice, schools and universities, community health centers, hospitals, nursing homes, prisons, the juvenile justice system, substance abuse clinics, corporate offices, non-profit organizations, government, film, television and performing arts.
 Many have founded their own companies, and hundreds are successfully published authors.

 Presently, Saybrook psychology graduates who specialized in Jungian Studies are leaders in the following areas:

-To find out whether the Jungian Studies program is right for you, please email email@example.com or call 800.825.4480.
+To find out whether the Jungian Studies Specialization is right for you, please email email@example.com or call 800.825.4480.